with Occupational Therapist Larissa Geleris

 That gives you the chance to implement an in-the-moment strategy before you’re already overstimulated.
 But if you don’t pay attention to your body in the peaceful times of the day, it might be harder to recognize when you hit those harder moments.

-If you feel like you need more support coping with overstimulation and sensory processing or sensory overload, you can join the Mom Freely Together community where you will have support from Dr. Ream and myself and a whole community behind you!
+If you feel like you need more support coping with overstimulation and sensory processing or sensory overload, you can join register for our workshop, Managing Overstimulation in Motherhood to learn why it happens and the practical tools and skills you need to manage it.

 Larissa is an occupational therapist, mother of two, and has extensive experience and training in Sensory Processing Disorder in children.
 She uses that experience to support parents in understanding their own sensory triggers.
 Larissa also offers an amazing course called Sensing Your Needs in Parenthood that dives deep into this topic.